JDRaftKeeper/RaftKeeper/docker/test/integration/README.md

 #So that we can use raftkeeper-integration-tests-runner even if you are in an internal network environment.
 #You can see more detail in runner/Dockerfile and runner/dockerd-entrypoint.sh
 docker save -o raftkeeper-integration-tests.tar zookeeper:3.7.1
-docker save -o raftkeeper-integration-helper.tar raftkeeper/raftkeeper-integration-helper:latest
+docker save -o raftkeeper-network-partition.tar raftkeeper/raftkeeper-network-partition:latest
 docker save -o raftkeeper-integration-tests.tar raftkeeper/raftkeeper-integration-tests:latest

 #build